aredn/documentation/arednGettingStarted/advanced_config.rst

 |

-Managed Switch Settings (both Client and Server networks) Set your VLAN-capable network switch to appropriately tag traffic from the Internet with "VLAN 1" before sending it to your node.
+If you are using *Mikrotik hAP ac* family devices or *GL.iNET* devices then these nodes have built-in switches with the appropriate VLANs preconfigured in the AREDN |trade| firmware.
+If you are using any other type of node, then you will need to configure a separate VLAN-capable switch.
+Set your VLAN-capable network switch to appropriately tag traffic from the Internet with "VLAN 1" before sending it to your node.
 This allows your node to properly identify the traffic as coming from the Internet connection on its WAN interface.
-See the equipment manual for your managed switch to determine how to configure these settings.
+See the equipment manual for your smart switch to determine how to configure these settings.

-  .. note:: If you are using *Mikrotik hAP ac* family devices or *GL.iNET* devices then you **do not need** a separate VLAN-capable switch as described above.
-These nodes have built-in switches with the appropriate VLANs preconfigured in the AREDN |trade| firmware.

-WAN Interface IP (Tunnel Server *node* only)
-  Set a static IP address on your tunnel server node's WAN interface so your Internet-connected router/firewall has a consistent way to forward traffic to your node.

-Internet Firewall/Router Settings (Tunnel Server network only) Set your network firewall or router to permit TCP & UDP traffic from the Internet on port 5525, which is the default AREDN |trade| tunnel service port.
-Then configure a port forwarding rule on your firewall or router to send any traffic from the Internet on port 5525 to the static IP address of your node's WAN interface on the *node's* port 5525.
-See the equipment manual for your Internet firewall or router to determine how to configure these settings.
-Also, some Internet Service Providers may not allow port forwarding by default, so you should check with your ISP if you have difficulty opening ports.

 Tunnel Server
 ^^^^^^^^^^^^^

 Click the **Tunnel Server** link to navigate to these settings.
 This section provides a way for you to configure node-to-node connections across the Internet.
 The heading area displays information for both types of tunneling protocols.
-The legacy tunneling service provides an unencrypted connection between the linked nodes, while the Wireguard tunneling service provides an encrypted connection over the Internet.
+The legacy tunneling service provides an *unencrypted* connection between the linked nodes, while the Wireguard tunneling service provides an *encrypted* connection over the Internet.
 Tunnel network address ranges are calculated automatically and it is not necessary to change these settings unless there is a specific reason why the defaults will not work for your situation.
 The *Tunnel Server DNS Name* is the public IP Address or the *Dynamic DNS* name by which Internet-connected nodes can reach your network.

 .. image:: _images/tunnel-server.png
    :alt: Tunneling Server